dmattp/bang/README.md

     fun x y z = { ... }
     fun = { as z as y as x ... }

 Programmers are accustomed to the name of a function coming up front rather than being bound at the end like we might do using "as".
-Bang! provides a "def" keyword which simply swaps the name binding syntax around so that the function name can be placed up front.
-The tywo following "plus" definitions are equivalent:
+Bang! provides syntactic sugar to bind the function to a symbolic name by placing a function name preceded by a colon as the first token after fun; the two following definitions of a "plus" function are equivalent:

       fun x y = {
           x y +
       } as plus

-      def :plus x y = {
+      fun :plus x y = {
          x y +
       }

-which also allows the function to reference itself recursively.
+this also allows the function to reference itself recursively.

-      def :loopForever nthTime = {
+      fun :loopForever nthTime = {
          nthTime 'This is iteration number %s\n' print! nthTime 1 + loopForever!
       }